wwarthen/RomWBW/ReadMe.txt

 drive letter refers to.
 Also notice that mass storage disks (like IDE) will normally have multiple drive letters assigned.
 The extra drive letters refer to additional “slices” on the disk.
-The concept of slices is also explained later in this document.
+The concept of slices is described above in the Slices section.

 Once you are seeing drive letters referring to your disk media, you can follow the instructions below to begin using the disk media with the operating system.
 Your disk media must be initialized prior to being used.
 There are two ways to initialize your media for use.

-You can initialize the media in-place using your RomWBW system.
+One option is to initialize the media in-place using your RomWBW system.
 This process is described below under Disk Initialization.
 In this scenario, you will need to subsequently copy any files you want to use onto the newly initialized disk (see Transferring Files).

 Alternatively, you can use your modern Windows, Linux, or Mac computer to copy a disk image onto the disk media.
 RomWBW comes with a variety of